IIT-EnergySystemModels/openMASTER/README.md

 The main results of the model can be structured in these topics:

-- **Investment**: installation and decommission decisions on capacity for Conversion Energy Technologies (CE) and Supply Technologies (ST); hibernation and reactivation decisions on capacity for Conversion Energy Technologies (CE)
+- **Investment**: installation and decommission decisions on the capacity for Conversion Energy Technologies (CE) and Supply Technologies (ST); hibernation and reactivation decisions on the capacity for Conversion Energy Technologies (CE)
 - **Operation**: primary energy consumption (imports and domestic consumption), final energy generation and storage, energy services supplied, ESNS, etc.
 - **Emissions**: CO2 and pollutants (NOx, SOx and PM 2.5) emissions
 - **Behavioural changes**: change in energy services demand due to agents' behavioural changes
-- **Economic**: investment, operation and behavoiural changes costs
+- **Economic**: investment, operation and behavioural changes costs

-Results are shown in csv files and graphical plots.
+Results are shown in CSV files and graphical plots.
 An interactive Dashboard is available, as well as a Sankey Diagram generator tool.

 A careful implementation has been done to avoid numerical problems by scaling parameters, variables and equations of the optimization problem allowing the model to be used for large-scale cases.